obss/trapper/README.md

 - You are an `AllenNLP` user who is really happy with the dependency-injection system, well-defined abstractions and smooth workflow.
 However, you would like to use the latest transformer models without having to wait for the core developers to integrate them.
-Moreover, the `transformers` community is scaling up rapidly, and you would like to join the party while still enjoying an `AllenNLP` touch.
+Moreover, the `Transformers` community is scaling up rapidly, and you would like to join the party while still enjoying an `AllenNLP` touch.